AguaClara/Textbook/Flocs_Fractals_and_Forces/FFF_Intro.rst

     :align: center
     :alt: internal figure

-    The required braking energy for a floc collision that results in the final floc diameter at three different velocity gradients. (`see Colab Worksheet <https://colab.research.google.com/github/AguaClara/Textbook/blob/master/Flocs_Fractals_and_Forces/Colab/Floc_Attachment_Energies.ipynb>`_)
+    The required braking energy for a collision between two flocs that results in the final floc diameter at three different velocity gradients. (`see Colab Worksheet <https://colab.research.google.com/github/AguaClara/Textbook/blob/master/Flocs_Fractals_and_Forces/Colab/Floc_Attachment_Energies.ipynb>`_)

 The analysis of the ability of braking energy required for successful attachment suggests a rational for either using a lower velocity gradient or tapering the velocity gradient in flocculators.
 It also reveals that the coagulant nanoparticle bonds are under much higher stress during the collision than when they are only counteracting the force of fluid shear.
+The analysis does not provide guidance on how to select the velocity gradient in the flocculator.

+The analysis assumes that all of the fluid inside the floc stops as quickly as the solid part of the floc.
+Given that the flocs are quite porous the fluid can continue moving and exert a smaller force on the solid part of the floc through shear than it would have given its inertia.
+The fluid flow through the floc as the floc quickly stops complicates this analysis beyond our current capabilities.
+More research and analysis is needed to develop a model that provides clear guidance on the flocculator velocity gradient.

 Drag Force on a Floc in a Filter Constriction
 =============================================